Amritemperor123/Micro/README.md

 ## Usage

-### Submitting a Birth Certificate Application

-1. Navigate to the "Submit Application" tab
-2. Fill out the complete birth certificate form including:
+1. Fill out the application form
-   - Personal information (name, date of birth, gender, etc.)
-   - Father's information (name, Aadhaar number)
-   - Mother's information (name, Aadhaar number)
-   - Official information (issuing authority, registration number)
-3. Provide Aadhaar consent when prompted
+2. Provide Aadhaar consent when prompted
-4. Submit the form
+3. Submit the form
-5. The PDF will be automatically generated and opened in a new tab

-### Managing Generated PDFs

-1. Navigate to the "View Certificates" tab
-2. View all generated birth certificates with submission details
-3. Use the "View" button to open PDFs in a new tab
-4. Use the "Download" button to save PDFs locally
-5. Refresh the list to see new certificates
+4. The generated certificate will appear in a success card with View and Download buttons

 ## API Endpoints